 OpenAI, the company that produces ChatGPT has its own standards for use:

 Link: http:// https://openai.com/api/policies/sharing-publication/

 In an email an APA style expert said:

 The APA Style team is currently collecting feedback about citing, quoting, and using ChatGPT and fielding related questions about large language models so that we can construct official guidelines about how to document their usage.
 What follows is some interim guidance in response to your question, but it should not be considered the final word.
 Please keep an eye on the APA Style website and the APA Style Blog for a more definitive and detailed update and guidelines on this topic.

-If the text that ChatGPT generates is not retrievable or sharable, then it falls into our catch-all “personal communication” category, where you cite with an in-text only citation: “(OpenAI, personal communication, January 16, 2023).”
+f that generates is not retrievable or sharable, then it into our catch-all “personal communication” category, where you cite with an in-text only citation: “( , personal communication, January 16, 2023).”
 However, this is not an entirely satisfactory option, especially because the technology is so new, so both students and instructors are learning about this resource and how to ethically use it.
 Consider, then, making the ChatGPT conversation retrievable by including the text as an appendix or as online supplemental material.
 If you do so, then readers may be referred to the appendix or the online supplemental material (where the ChatGPT response may be contextualized) when the ChatGPT conversation is cited.
 It would be good practice to describe, in the narrative or a note, the prompt that generated the specific ChatGPT response.
 This too will help inform the understanding of the technology and its outputs.

 If you have further insights or comments that you would like to be considered by the APA Style team as it works on its ChatGPT guidance, you may send those comments to this email address or participate in the Twitter thread.

 arXiv states their policy for Authors' Use of Generative AI Language Tools:

 In a personal email, an IEEE representative said: